-Should you be putting more thought into your email subject lines?
+Should you be putting more thought into your cold email subject lines?
 Hell, yes.

 Do you have time to read through a million examples of email subject lines to find best?
 Hell, no.

 We sifted through top blogs the best email subject lines of 2018, plus some fresh, real-life examples from our own SMEs – and pulled out the best of the best, so you don’t have to.
 Read on to see what’s hot, what’s not, and what has changed since the last time you looked.

 “The overall idea is stand out,” says Senior Sales Development Rep, Zachary Thompson.
 “People get so many emails.
 Sometimes, prospects will give me their personal email address, after a good phone call, because it will get lost if I email their business account!”

 “Every industry has something that’s top-of-mind,” says Demand Generation Specialist Dominique Catabay.
 “For example, we sell to sales and marketing, so the fiscal calendar year drives decisions for our prospects.
 I like to use references to “end of quarter” or “end your month strong.”